Almost mathematics, Persistence module, and Tamarkin category

 As another application, we discuss a homological mirror symmetry for B-model toric varieties.

-Homological mirror symmetry in general is an equivalence between a Fukaya-type category and a cohere-sheaf-type category.
-A Fukaya-type category is in general defined over the Novikov ring due to the existence of infinitely many holomorphic disks.
-So, we should at least consider the mirror B-model something defined over the Novikov ring.
+Homological mirror symmetry is, in general, an equivalence between a Fukaya-type category and a coherent-sheaf-type category.
+A Fukaya-type category is generally defined over the Novikov ring due to the existence of infinitely many holomorphic disks and the Gromov compactness.
+So, we should consider the mirror B-model defined over the Novikov ring as well.

-However, in the literature at present, homological mirror symmetry is not formulated and proved over the Novikov ring, but over the Novikov field (=the fraction field).
-One reason is that Fukaya-type-categories over the Novikov ring have to may objects, and it is difficult to set up an appropriately huge comparable B-model.
+However, in the literature at present, homological mirror symmetry is not formulated and proved over the Novikov ring, but rather over the Novikov field (=the fraction field).
+One reason is that Fukaya-type categories over the Novikov ring have too many objects, and it is difficult to set up an appropriately huge comparable B-model.

 Despite this situation, homological mirror symmetry over the Novikov ring has been expected, see for example~\cite{fukaya_distance}.